-Luck, both good and bad, often looms large in negotiation.
+Luck, both bad and good, often looms large in negotiation.
 It's rarely acknowledged by practitioners or studied by scholars in the field, but ignore it at your peril.
 By its very nature, luck can't be controlled, yet it can be intelligently managed, beginning with how you think about it.

 Before digging deeper, please launch the activity below to assess your own "luck factor."
 There are no right or wrong answers on this quiz.
 Just pick whichever response ("true" or "false") tends to be closer to your experience.

 In 1942 an Austrian émigré took a wrong turn in a New York City night club and ended up at the table of Broadway lyricist Alan Jay Lerner.
 The Austrian was a struggling composer named Frederick Loewe.
 They struck up a casual conversation, which ultimately turned into a long collaboration that produced hits like My Fair Lady, Camelot, and Brigadoon.

 If Lerner hadn’t gone to that club that night, or if Loewe hadn't wandered by, perhaps they might have bumped into each other at some later point and gone on to make great music together—but probably not.
 Lucky them (and lucky us).
 What we can never know, of course, is the number and nature of near misses—the possible collaborators whose paths didn't quite cross and, hence, whose songs we never got to hear.